nodejs/node-core-test/README.md

 the experimental test runner introduced in Node.js 18.
 This module makes it available in Node.js 14 and later.

-Minimal dependencies, the full test suite is still be ported.
-Use at your own risk.
+Minimal dependencies, with full test suite.

 If we discover bugs in this implementation, I'm going to report them back to node core.